SithumGamage98/AF_Assignment/README.md

 #### Hotel & Restaurent Management
 #####
-• The administrator of the web application should be able to add the information of Hotels, restaurants, cabanas and villas located in different regions of the island.
+• The administrator of the web application should be able to add the information of Hotels, restaurants, cabanas and villas located in different regions of the island. <br>
 • This is also included with the information on complementary meals and traditional cuisine and other value additions offered by those entities for their visitors.